EricMFink/ProfessionalResponsibility/_casebook/chap1.md

 ## Bar Admission

-### Model Rules of Professional Conduct, Rule 8.1
+### Model Rules of Professional Conduct

 <div class="legal-code">

-#### Bar Admission & Disciplinary Matters
+#### Rule 8.1: Bar Admission & Disciplinary Matters

 An applicant for admission to the bar, or a lawyer in connection with a bar admission application or in connection with a disciplinary matter, shall not:

 (a) knowingly make a false statement of material fact; or

 (b) fail to disclose a fact necessary to correct a misapprehension known by the person to have arisen in the matter, or knowingly fail to respond to a lawful demand for information from an admissions or disciplinary authority, except that this rule does not require disclosure of information otherwise protected by Rule 1.6.

 </div>